Only Canonical Review Route1 4-Page Brief2 Review Index3 Evidence Request4 Protected Diligence

 Public governance narrative is not a certification or attestation.
 Formal reliance must be based on protected demonstrations, deployment-specific artefacts, contractual commitments, and independent evidence.

 This page states the current public assurance boundary to avoid accidental over-reliance.
+Terra Vita Hub is institutional governance and workflow software, reviewed as enterprise assurance infrastructure - not a financial service, rating activity, or MRV methodology.

 1. Assurance Boundary (Non-Negotiable)